 - Cereal with fruit, yogurt biscuit, and jam.

-I’m a light breakfast guy myself, especially when traveling, so I went with the cereal.
-Here it is.
+I’m a light breakfast guy myself, especially when traveling.
+I went with cereal.
+No photo was not taken, but as mentioned, the meal was simple.

 Reality is, I could never pay for this flight, but it was a great and spoiled experience.
 Having the luxury of a fully reclined seat, timely service, unlimited food, and drinks, and all necessary amenities from extra socks to a toothbrush and toothpaste is an experience I will be forever grateful for.